mpanighetti/dnd5e-classes/ranger/options-natural-explorer.md

 # Natural Explorer Options

+_1st-level ranger feature_

+When you choose a favored terrain, the following terrains are added to your list of options.

 ## Cities

 This option adds cities as one of the selectable favored terrains in the ranger's Natural Explorer feature.
 This terrain includes all urban settlements of any size, from a small town to a sprawling metropolis.